ESC

 regional/zonal courts; community courts; special courts; sharia courts (for issues dealing with Muslim marriage, inheritance, and family); military courts

-mixed legal system of civil, customary, and Islamic religious law
+mixed system of civil, customary, and Islamic religious law

 Asmara: A Modernist African City